anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

   <img src="https://github.com/anrbn/blog/blob/main/images/18.png">
 </p>

-Every permission mentioned in the [list](#heres-the-list-of-least-number-of-permissions-thats-required-to-deploy-a-cloud-function-via-gcloud) seems to do something which is quite clear from their name.
+Every permission mentioned in the [image](#heres-an-image-to-understand-it-better) seems to do something which is quite clear from their name.
 But here's something I found really strange, why is there a need for  `cloudfunctions.functions.get` permission for creating a Cloud Function?
 As far as the documentation goes the description for the permission `cloudfunctions.functions.get` says view functions. ([Link](https://cloud.google.com/functions/docs/reference/iam/permissions))

 <p>
   <img src="https://github.com/anrbn/blog/blob/main/images/1.JPG">